 NETUnpack.exe file to

 123NETUnpack.exe.
-Once that is done, NetWinProtector process does not exit anymore, so we can scan and grab all its supposedly protected modules from process memory:
+Once that is done, NetWinProtector process does not exit anymore, so we can scan and grab all of its supposedly protected modules from the process memory:

 Once unpacking is done, we get a bunch of files.
 And sure enough, NetWinProtector .NET assemblies are there, fully intact and ready for open observation:

 This is underwhelming result if you ask me.
 Reliance on technical trickery puts protectors and software protected by them to assailable position.

 In contrast, obfuscation makes a bet on computational hardness.
 This characterizes obfuscation as a new but relatively established branch of cryptography, which is in turn a prominent branch of mathematics intersected with other disciplines.

 To give a practical analogy: once attackers meet a 2n combinatorial complexity where n > 80, there is no

 NETUnpack tool to rely on.
 They have to descend into realm of guessing and brute forcing, but due to the laws of computational complexity their chances are neglectably dim.
 This is what's called a cryptographical obfuscation and this is the future we are heading to.

 Regarding NetWinProtector.
 Despite its short lifespan, it became a weird piece of nostalgia to me.
 The website, slogan, funky registration window, pricing.
 All those commercial aspirations whirled in the sands of time...